knative/docs/docs/eventing/choice.md

 ---

-Choice CRD provides a way to easily define a list of branches, each receiving the same Cloud Event sent to the Choice ingress channel.
+Choice CRD provides a way to easily define a list of branches, each receiving the same CloudEvent sent to the Choice ingress channel.
 Typically, each branch consists of a filter function guarding the execution of the branch.